Rider (legislation)

-In legislative procedure, a rider is an additional provision added to a bill or other measure under the consideration by a legislature, which may or may not have much, if any, connection with the subject matter of the bill.
+In legislative procedure, a rider is an additional provision added to a bill or other measure under consideration by a legislature, which may or may not have much, if any, connection with the subject matter of the bill.

 Some scholars identify riders as a specific form of logrolling, or as implicit logrolling.
 Others distinguish riders from logrolling.
 Adding riders to legislation is not permitted in legislatures bound by a single-subject rule.

 United States

 Federal legislation

 In the U.S. Congress, riders have been a traditional method for members of Congress to advance controversial measures without building coalitions specifically in support of them, allowing the measure to move through the legislative process: "By combining measures, the legislative leadership can force members to accept a measure that might not survive alone because they want the entire bill to pass."
 Since the 1980s, however, omnibus bills have become more common: these bills contain provisions, sometime important provisions, on an array of policy areas, and "are powerful for focusing attention away from controversial items to other main items" that either have broad support or are viewed as necessary, "must-pass" measures (such as appropriation bills).
 While members of Congress often use riders to attempt to kill a piece of legislation, "omnibus bills are pursued in order to get something passed."
 The phrase "and for other purposes" is frequently included within bills, even if a rider is not initially attached, so as to permit riders unrelated to the original legislation to be added later.

 When the veto is an all-or-nothing power as it is in the United States Constitution, the executive must either accept the riders or reject the entire bill.
 The practical consequence of the custom of using riders is to constrain the veto power of the executive.

 The Line Item Veto Act of 1996 was passed to allow the President of the United States to veto single objectionable items within bills passed by Congress, but the Supreme Court struck down the act as unconstitutional in Clinton v.
 City of New York.

 Riders may be unrelated to the subject matter of bills to which they are attached and are commonly used to introduce unpopular provisions.
 For example, a rider to stop net neutrality was attached to a bill relating to military and veteran construction projects.
 Another rider has been the Hyde Amendment which since 1976 has been attached to Appropriation Bills to prevent Medicaid paying for most abortions.
 Another was the Boland Amendment in 1982 and 1983 to restrict financing of the Contras in Nicaragua.

 A recent notable example of a rider was in the Health Care and Education Reconciliation Act of 2010.
 An amended version of the Patient Protection and Affordable Care Act in 2010 that was signed into law by Barack Obama only one week before, the amended bill included a rider for the Student Aid and Fiscal Responsibility Act, whose student loan reform was completely unrelated to the broader bill's primary focus on health care reform.